bruab/yourfirstthreeclients.com/_posts/2024-04-22-address-book-audit.md

 As soon as you come to a name that gets a "yes, yes, yes," stop.
 Send them a [thoughtful message](/thoughtful-messages/).

 If you've still got some energy, continue down the list.
 If not, no problem—come back to this audit in a few days.
+(If you're overwhelmed with possibilities, try [focusing on connectors](/focus-on-connectors).)